ShahroodRC/WRO2025-FE-ShahroodRC/README.md

    ```

 3. **Verify accuracy:**
-   - Measurements should be ±2 cm of the actual distance
+   - Measurements should be ±2 cm from the actual distance
    - If error > 2 cm, check sensor alignment
    - Clean the sensor lens if covered with dust/debris